Dajamante/avr-car/article.md

+## Classical Arduino Robot with avr-hal: the making of!

 As a newly converted Rustacean, I wanted to port one of my favorite projects to explore the language.

 The project is an obstacle avoiding robot.
 Very easy in Arduino and it allows to get a better feel for the Rust language by implementing structures.

-It would DEFINITELY not have been possible to write this tutorial without the help of Rahix, who created avr-hal, and the Rust Embedded working group.
+_This article and this car would DEFINITELY not have been possible without the help of Rahix, [who created avr-hal](https://github.com/Rahix/avr-hal), and the [Rust Embedded working group](https://github.com/rust-embedded/wg)._ Lots of Love to them 💌.
+Also, [Rust forum](the https://users.rust-lang.org/) is home to many amazing people who will also help you.

 ### Using AVR-hal 📦